ExpressGateway/express-gateway/README.md

   - `method`.
 Parameter can be either a string (e.g. 'GET') or an array of such strings.
 Matches if the request's method matches the parameter.
+  - `hostMatch`.
+Parameter should be a regular expression.
+Matches if the `Host` header passed with the request matches the parameter.

 In addition, several functions are provided that allow you to create logical combinations of conditions.
 The parameters to these functions should be other